posit-dev/r-shinylive/README.md

 ## About Shinylive

+This repository contains an R package for exporting Shiny applications as Shinylive applications.
-The Shinylive project consists of four interdependent components:
+The Shinylive project consists of four interdependent components that work together in several different contexts.

 1. Shinylive ([posit-dev/shinylive](https://github.com/posit-dev/shinylive)) is web library that runs Shiny applications in the browser.
 You can try it out online at [shinylive.io/r](https://shinylive.io/r) or [shinylive.io/py](https://shinylive.io/py).